 - No hidden agenda-No lies like claiming to have unlimited everything, and no hidden fees or contracts.
 They also offer you a 45-day money back guarantee if you’re unsatisfied with their service.

-- Different types of hosting – A Small Orange gives you a platform of different web hosting options to choose from varying in price and outlook.
+- Different types of hosting – They you a platform of different web hosting options to choose from varying in price and outlook.
 Cloud VPS, Dedicated servers, re seller hosting, business web hosting, and shared web hosting are all offered at reasonable prices.
 You therefore have an excellent upgrade path should you need it.

-- Node.js and Ghost Blogging Platform Support – A Small Orange is one of the few companies that offers this kind of support on a Shared Server.
+- Node.js and Ghost Blogging Platform Support – They are one of the few companies that offers this kind of support on a Shared Server.
 Ghost is an upcoming blogging platform that is quickly gaining traction.
-You can read more information in our review here, including instructions for setting up Ghost within A Small Orange.
+You can read more information in our review here, including instructions for setting up Ghost blogging platform.

 - Support – Arrrgh… this one was hard to write, and in context of other hosts support should probably be in the positive category.
 However, the last year has seen their ticket response times go from around 15-20 minutes to around the 1 – 2 hour mark.
 They have also changed their live chat software, so when you respond it goes to the bottom of the queue again meaning that more complicated matters can drag out.
 But just to clarify, I am nit-picking here, and their support is still one of the best around.